When Is It Safe to Have Sex After a Hair Transplant Surgery F

 FAQ: Sex After Hair Transplant

-Can I have sex 3 days after a hair transplant?
+How long should I wait to have sex after a hair transplant?